Washington State Office of the Insurance Commissioner

 The Washington State Office of the Insurance Commissioner was created in 1889–90, and became a separate agency in 1907 with an elected commissioner.
-The current commissioner is Mike Kreidler, a Democrat first elected in 2000 and reelected five times.
+The current commissioner is Patty Kuderer, a Democrat first elected in 2024 and assumed office in 2025.

 In 2014, a bill was introduced to replace the elected commissioner with a 10-person board which would hire the commissioner.
 It was passed in both houses but vetoed by Governor Jay Inslee.

 In 2015, the office denied applications by a number of association health plans, resulting in a legal dispute with those affected.